Weave Code

 psy/psysh

-PsySH is an interactive PHP REPL and runtime developer console for debugging and exploring code.
-Inspect variables, run snippets, and get contextual help in a powerful shell, with configuration, themes, and integrations available.
+PsySH is an interactive PHP REPL, runtime developer console, and debugger.
+Explore code, inspect variables, and run commands in a powerful shell with history, configuration, themes, and integrations—ideal for fast debugging and experimentation.

 View on GitHub